PickNikRobotics/tf_keyboard_cal/README.md

 Start Rviz and use the TF display to visualize its effect.

+    roslaunch tf_keyboard_cal simple_display.launch

-You can now use the keyboard shorcuts below to move the frame around.
-Be sure to have the little black window focused on to recieve keyboard input.
+You can now use the keyboard shorcuts below to move the frame around. **NOTE:** Be sure to have the little black window focused on to recieve keyboard input.

     Manual alignment of camera to world CS:
     =======================================